-Tongo Eisen-Martin is the Poetry Center’s premier Mazza Writer in Residence across the first week of October, 2017.
-For this evening he’ll collaborate with drummer/composer and writer Marshall Trammell, of Black Spirituals, in a first-time improvised duo performance at The Green Arcade.
-This event, co-sponsored by The Poetry Center and The Green Arcade, is free and open to the public.
+Tongo Eisen-Martin was the Poetry Center’s premier Mazza Writer in Residence across the first week of October, 2017.
+For this evening, he collaborated with drummer/composer and writer Marshall Trammell in a first-time improvised duo performance at The Green Arcade.
+The event, co-sponsored by The Poetry Center and The Green Arcade, was free and open to the public.

 Also: Mazza Writer in Residence Tongo Eisen-Martin, in Performance and Conversation